-Top BBC presenter taken off air ‘after paying teen £35,000 for explicit pictures’
+Top BBC presenter ‘taken off air after paying teen £35,000 for explicit pictures’

+TV presenters Rylan Clark and Jeremy Vine spoke out on social media to deny any involvement

-A top BBC presenter has been taken off air after being accused of paying a teenager tens of thousands of pounds for explicit photos.
+A top BBC presenter has been accused of paying a teenager tens of thousands of pounds for explicit photos.

 The mother of the alleged victim said the money – allegedly amounting to more than £35,000 – was used to fund a cocaine addiction which “destroyed” her child’s life.

-The family complained to the BBC about the behaviour on 19 May and begged the broadcaster service to make the presenter “stop sending the cash,” according to The Sun.
+The family complained to the BBC about the behaviour on 19 May and begged the broadcaster to make the presenter “stop sending the cash,” according to The Sun.

 Neither the individual or the teenager, who was said to be 17 when the payments began, was identified.

 The BBC said it takes “any allegations very seriously”.
+The star is currently not scheduled to be on air, it has been reported.

+As speculation grew about the identity of the presenter, two high profile figures came out to deny any involvement.

+Writing on Twitter, TV presenter Rylan Clark said: “Not sure why my names floating about but re that story in the sun- that ain’t me babe.
+I’m Currently filming a show in Italy for the bbc, so take my name out ya mouths.”

+While Match of the Day presenter Gary Lineker did not mention the allegations specifically, he wrote on Twitter: “Hate to disappoint the haters but it’s not me.”

+Speaking about the allegations, the mother of the victim told The Sun how her child, now 20, had gone from a “happy-go-lucky youngster to a ghost-like crack addict” in three years.

-Speaking about the presenter, the mother said: “When I see him on telly, I feel sick.
+She said: “When I see him on telly, I feel sick.

 “I blame this BBC man for destroying my child’s life.